Top 5 New Roof Types to Install in the Pacific Northwest

 3. Tile Roofs in the Pacific Northwest: Clay, Concrete, or Slate

-Tile roofs can make a statement, aesthetically, and can come in clay, concrete, and slate.
+Tile roofs can make an aesthetic statement and come in clay, concrete, and slate.
 These tiles come curved, flat, fluted, or interlocking.
-In Portland, you’ll see mostly concrete tile roofs with clay here and there.
-Slate is the least common because of its cost.
+In Portland, you’ll see primarily concrete tile roofs with clay here and there.

 Clay, Concrete, or Slate Tile Cost